rubankopli/KoplOS/README.md

 ```
 This will build an ISO image "KoplOS.iso" and place it right in the repo folder.

+After installing and booting for the first time, you may be prompted to register a "MOK Key".
+When registering the key, you will be asked for the MOK Key password.
+The password for the MOK key is `universalblue`.

 For further details/instructions, see [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
 These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.

 ## Rebasing An Existing Atomic Fedora Distro